Stability analysis through folds: An end-loaded elastica with a lever arm: Planar Elastica

-The distinguished bifurcation diagram gives information on the changes in stability.
+The distinguished bifurcation diagram provides information on changes in stability.
 So, the stability of atleast one equilibrium along a branch must be established before proceeding.
-Hence, bifurcation analysis is performed on the current apparatus to evaluate the indices.
+For this reason, we conduct bifurcation analysis on the current apparatus and establish stability indices for some equilibria.
 The buckling characteristics of the elastica are well known; now, let us examine how the lever arm influences this behavior.
-For this analysis, we set $\alpha=0$ and $\psi=0$, and consequently we obtain $\lambda_{x}=0$ and $\lambda_{y}=-\| \mathbf{F} \|$.
-We have the classical elastica when $\Delta=0$.
-Before proceeding further, we non-dimensionalize the problem by substituting $\bar{s}=\frac{s}{l}$, $\epsilon= \frac{\Delta}{l}$ and $P=\frac{\|\mathbf{F}\|l}{K}$ that fetches
+For this analysis, we set $\alpha=0$ and $\psi=0$, and consequently we have $n_{x}=0$ and $n_{y}=-| \mathbf{F} |$.
+The classical elastica is obtained when $\Delta=0$.
+Before proceeding further, we non-dimensionalize~\eqref{eqn:Moment_balance} by substituting $\bar{s}=\frac{s}{l}$, $\epsilon= \frac{\Delta}{l}$ and $P=\frac{\\|\mathbf{F}|l^{2}}{K}$ that fetches

 It has the trivial solution $\theta(s)=0$.
-On linearizing the equilibrium equations about the solution $\theta(s)=0$, we get
+On linearizing the equilibria about this solution, we get

 where $\delta \theta(s)$ are perturbation in $\theta$ satisfying the boundary conditions.
 Its non-trivial solutions are of the form:

 and the boundary condition at $s=l$ leads to the relation